MicrosoftDocs/dynamics-365-project-operations/articles/project-management/scheduling-apis-powerautomate.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 This topic describes a sample flow that shows how to create a complete project plan by using Microsoft Power Automate, how to create an Operation Set, and how to update an entity.

-The steps in the flow are divided into phases that can be completed independently of each other:

-- Create a project
-- Create project team members
-- Create an Operation Set
-- Create project tasks and resource assignments
-- Update project tasks
-- Run Operation Sets
+The example will demonstrate how to create a project, project team member, Operation Sets, project tasks and resource assignments.
+It will also demonstrate how to update an entity and execute an Operation Set.

 Here is a complete list of the steps that are documented in the sample flow in this topic: